Letter 27077

 Hi There,

-I have a component that has already been anodized,type ii sulphuric.
+I have a component that has already been anodized,type ii sulfuric.
 The material is 6063.
 My question being, I have had some rework performed,and would like to anodize the re-worked areas.
 Can I just anodize the whole thing again,on top of the old anodizing?
 Or will I have to strip the old anodizing off and start again.

-Thankyou for time Regards,
+Thank you for time Regards,

 Steve Power